-Medan, the capital city of North Sumatra Province, is rich in diversity of cultures.
-Through the centuries, thousands of merchants from China, India, the Middle East, the Malay Peninsula, Singapore and Europe have come to the city to trade and where many settled down, each bringing their own culture.
+Medan, the capital city of North Sumatra Province, is rich in the diversity of cultures.
+Through the centuries, thousands of merchants from China, India, the Middle East, the Malay Peninsula, Singapore, and Europe have come to the city to trade and where many settled down, each bringing their own culture.
 The assimilation of these cultures has created a lively diverse city, as well as fascinating legacies in architecture and culinary heritage.

 The city has many distinguished landmarks sculpted with meticulous details and marvelous artworks.
 Here, you will easily find old buildings standing right next to sleek modern constructions.